You should read this important document carefully when considering buying financial products.

 Where we arrange a life policy, pension or investment for you, the provider will produce documentation as evidence of the transaction.
 All investments will be registered in your name, unless you first instruct us otherwise in writing.

-We will forward to you all documents of title and documents showing ownership of your investments, including policy documents and share certificates, as soon as practicable after we receive them.
 Where a number of documents relating to a series of transactions are involved, we will normally hold each document until the series is complete and then forward them to you.
 If you prefer, we will send them one at a time.
 We cannot retain such title documents for whatever reason including holding them as security.

 Data Protection